AnthoJack/f2838x_canopen/readme.md

 #### Program sections attribution

-The *2838x_RAM_lnk_cm.cmd* file declares RAM blocks and flash banks available and assigns the program sections to them if some section takes too much space, it will be split and put on separate blocks.
+The *2838x_RAM_lnk_cm.cmd* file declares RAM blocks and flash banks available and assigns the program sections to them.
+If some section takes too much space, it will be split and put on separate blocks.
 Assigning multiple possible blocks for a section is done by listing them separated by "|".
 In the *View* > *Memory Allocation* view, the different banks and blocks are listed and the associated drop-down menu shows the sections that were allocated on it during the last build.
 Hovering over the blocks shows the amount of used and available memory and the sections show the amount of "units" (bytes apparently) they occupy

 ![CM core memory blocks diagram](docImages/CM_memory.png) CM core memory blocks diagram